SumiSastri/react-basics-to-hooks/fundamentals/src/components/readme.md

 A functional component is a JavaScript function that describe the state of the user interface.
 They were also known as presentational or dumb components as they do could not access state or lifecycle hooks available in stateful components.

 **Props**

-Functional components have additional properties or props to make the rendering the component more dynamic.
+Props, or properties, is an object in React that contains properties about the component.
+With props we can display dynamic data within a component.
+`console.log (props)` on any element you will see if it has props or not, it will log an empty object if the element has no properties.
+As it is an object, we use dot notation to access props if we pass props to another element - `props.location.city` for example.

+Props have keys which identify each key-value pair in the object.
+It returns and array of objects.
+So if we `console.log(Object.keys)` it is going to return an array of keys from that object.`console.log(Object.keys.props)` is another log we can add to debug.

+It's also common to see values from the probs object de-structured for brevity.
+The props object provides data to a component to be displayed.
+Think of a React component as a function that takes in data as an argument and then returns React elements to create a user interface.

 Props can be in the form of methods as well as primitive data types (strings, booleans, numbers).
 With the **Hooks API (2018)**, functional components can access state and therefore are no longer considered 'dumb' components.
 There are no breaking changes and are 100% backwards compatible.
 Functional components can now use the API and the method `useState` Hook to access state and React LifeCycle methods.

 Functional components must return a parent div that nests any other components or jsx tags - this simply returns hello world.